junh1024/junh1024-Documents/Audio/Surround/Ambisonics - Reusing Effects.md

 - 8 channels: this usually means 7.1 surround.
 There would've been some plugins developed for 7.1, but not a lot compared to 5.1 surround.
 Occasionally you get the odd plugin developed for octophonic
 - 10 channels: this can mean 7.1.2 Dolby Atmos bed.
 Again, a few older plugins for DA bed only would've been made in the 2010s for this, and weren't updated when higher beds were available.
 - 12 channels: this means 7.1.4 bed and a few Plugins developed after 2020.
-- 16 channels: this could mean 9.1.6 surround or third order andisonics.
+- 16 channels: this could mean 9.1.6 surround or third order Ambisonics.
 Some plugins from the 2000s onwards were developed with a third order ambisonics (could be Fuma or Ambix), but from 2020, a small rise in plugins developed for 9.1.6 surround like reverbs
 - 24 channels: this would usually mean to 22.2 NHK surround.
 But not a lot of plugins.
 - 32 channel: around this number are speaker output limits for some software, but again not a lot of plugins
 - 64 channels: this was the multichannel limit for reaper for many years.
-Many ambisonic suites have been built around to this limit to accomodate 7th order ambisonics.
+Many ambisonic suites have been built around to this limit to accommodate 7th order ambisonics.
 - 128 channels: reaper 7 recently raised it's channel limit to 128, and some ambisonic Suites have been updated to reflect this.